percona/pmm/doc/source/deploy/server/ami.rst

      DataLV   DataVG Vwi-aotz-- <12.80g ThinPool        1.74
      ThinPool DataVG twi-aotz--  15.96g 1.39  1.29|

-4. Now we can use the ``lsblk`` command to see that our disk size has been read by the kernel properly but LVM2 does not know about it yet.
+4. Now we can use the ``lsblk`` command to see that our disk size has been identified by the kernel correctly but LVM2 is not yet aware of the new size.
    We can use ``pvresize`` to make sure the PV device reflects the new size.
    Once ``pvresize`` is executed, we can see that the VG has the new free space available.

    .. code-block:: bash